Part of the security infrastructure for AI agents

 $ npx secretless-ai protect-mcp

-Secretless MCP Protection
+Secretless MCP protection.

-Scanned 1 client(s)
+Scanned 1 client.

 + claude-desktop/browserbase